compulim/react-chain-of-responsibility/README.md

 However, "middleware" is a more popular word in JavaScript community.
 Thus, we chose "middleware".

+### Why we need to call `createChainOfResponsibility`?

+This is for supporting multiple providers/proxies in a single app/tree.

 ## Behaviors

 ### `<Proxy>` vs. `useBuildComponentCallback`